dortania/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.md

 * **ThirdPartyDrives**: NO
    * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM
 * **XhciPortLimit**: YES
    * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-A more proper solution for AMD can be found here: [AMD USB Mapping](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/AMD/AMD-USB-map.md)
+Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.

+The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
+It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such

 ## Misc